 Starting a Journey with IF-ISAs

-IF-ISAs allow investors to make the most of their investments by giving them the opportunity to earn tax-free returns.
+IF-ISAs allow investors to make the most of their investments by allowing them to earn tax-free returns.
 Britain is now estimated to have over a thousand ISA millionaires, showing that the right product, coupled with discipline and patience, can take you a long way in your investment strategy.

-With the right Peer to Peer provider, achieving your investment goals can be a reality, not a pipe dream.
+With the right Peer to Peer provider, achieving your investment goals can be a reality, rather than a pipe dream.
 Now that you know the answers to the most frequently asked questions about IF-ISAs, you’re ready to start the journey to get there.